delivered the opinion of the court:

 Defendant next argues that the trial court erred by failing to respond to a question by the jury asking for a definition of the word “abet” during deliberations and by failing to ever inform him of the existence of that question.
 He also argues that the error was not harmless.

-In this case, the jury requested a definition of the word "abet," the definition of which was central to the defendant's theory of the case.
-Defendant claimed that he was not involved in the commission of the alleged crimes, but that he was merely present and watched.
-While the jury instruction contains several words which are virtually synonymous with "abet," if the jury had mistakenly believed that "abet" could encompass less culpable behavior than the other terms, such as being present at the commission of a crime and doing nothing about it, the defendant's defense was precluded.
+In this case, the jury requested a definition of the word “abet,” the definition of which was central to the defendant’s theory of the case.
+Defendant claimed that he was not involved in the Commission of the alleged crimes, but that he was merely present and watched.
+While the jury instruction contains several words that are virtually synonymous with “abet,” if the jury had mistakenly believed that “abet” could encompass less culpable behavior than the other terms, such as being present at the commission of a crime and doing nothing about it, the defendant’s defense was precluded.

-Defendant argues that we do have a record of the lapse of time based on the affidavits of the jurors, however, each of the three affidavits gives a different time interval.
+Defendant argues that we do have a record of the lapse of time based on the affidavits of the jurors; however, each of the three affidavits gives a different time interval.
 While one says an hour elapsed between the sending of the third note and the verdict, another states that 30 minutes to an hour elapsed, and the third states that 15 minutes passed.
 Moreover, aside from these affidavits of three jurors, there is no record of any additional investigation undertaken by counsel as to parties who may have had knowledge including the sheriff, opposing counsel or possibly the court reporter.
-Accordingly, we cannot find here that the court's failure to inform counsel of the note prior to verdict was unreasonable, nor as previously discussed could the trial court have responded to the jury without counsel being notified.
+Accordingly, we cannot find here that the court’s failure to inform counsel of the note prior to verdict was unreasonable, nor as previously discussed could the trial court have responded to the jury without counsel being notified.

-We note, however, that the trial court clearly erred in its failure to ultimately notify the defendant of the jury's question at the earliest opportunity after verdict.
-The defendant has an absolute right to be informed of the jury's question.
-Childs, 159 Ill.2d at 233, 201 Ill.
-Dec.
-102, 636 N.E.2d at 541.
-We do not believe that this right evaporates when the verdict is returned.
-Such information, even after a verdict can be significant in that among other things it enables the defendant's attorney to investigate and make a record regarding the time and other circumstances that would be helpful in clarifying why defendant's counsel was not notified of the note prior to the verdict.
+We note, however, that the trial court clearly erred in its failure to ultimately notify the defendant of the jury’s question at the earliest opportunity after verdict.
+The defendant has an absolute right to be informed of the jury’s question.
+Childs,

-In this case, however, in spite of this violation of the defendant's right to be informed by the trial court, we must conclude that the error was harmless.
-The record is clear that the defendant in fact discovered the note before he made his motion for a new trial, which would point to the actual discovery of this note well within the thirty-day period following the verdict.
+In this case, however, in spite of this violation of the defendant’s right to be informed by the trial court, we must conclude that the error was harmless.
+The record is clear that the defendant in fact discovered the note before he made his motion for a new trial, which would point to the actual discovery of this note well within the 30-day period following the verdict.
 The record is further clear that the motion was not argued until several months later, giving the defendant ample time and opportunity to investigate and make a record of the circumstances prevailing at the time the jury question was sent.

 C. THE PRIOR CONSISTENT STATEMENTS